 In 1960 Thule published a book of Farwerck and between 1953 and 1961 Thule published the periodical Nehalennia.
 Both the book and the last issue of the periodical announced titles that never seem to have been published.
 Would the early 1960’ies have been a (financially) difficult period for Farwerck?
 It would take a decade and a big publishing house for the next publication.
 This was the massive final work.

 A little more about Nehalennia.
 As I mentioned, Farwerck is not mentioned as member of the editorial staff, but his address is the editorial address and of course the publisher can ben contacted through his address.

 The editors of Nehalennia were: Mr. L. Boer, Dr. F.C.
 Bursch, Ir.
 F. de Fremery (who also shot two of the photo’s in Farwerck’s ‘magnum opus’), Dr. F.S.
 Sixma Baron van Heemstra (a little book of whom appeared on Thule in 1959) and Dr. F. Wiersma-Verschaffelt.

 Here we have a group of people that closely worked with Farwerck.
 More about this group here.

-As I said, the first text that I know is about Kabbalah and Freemasonry.
+As I said, the second text that I know is about Kabbalah and Freemasonry.
 The second is also somewhat Kabbalistic.
 Then follow some strictly Masonic texts, of them referring to initiations (1923).
 This is mostly in the Bulletin.
 From 1926 on, there are texts in Bouwsteenen.
 Again the subjects vary, from initiation to letter symbolism, to Nostrodamus and more Kabbalah.

 A few things that do catch my attention is that he refers to… Jos.
 Raemaekers in De Vrijmetselaar (but only recent issues), so he definitely was aware of Raemaeker’s writings.
 Shortly mentioned are Celtic and Germanic mysteries.